tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 T> ### Model Tips
 T> For more tips on working with models you can take a look through the following blog posts:
 T>
 T> 1.
-[Best Practices when working with models](http://steelkiwi.com/blog/best-practices-working-django-models-python/) by Kostantin Moiseenko.
+[Best Practices when working with models](http://steelkiwi.com/blog/best-practices-working-django-models-python/) by Alexander Stepanov.
 In this post, you will find a series of tips and tricks when working with models.
 T> 2.
 [How to make your Django Models DRYer](https://medium.com/@raiderrobert/make-your-django-models-dryer-4b8d0f3453dd#.ozrdt3rsm) by Robert Roskam.
 In this post, you can see how you can use the `property` method of a class to reduce the amount of code needed when accessing related models.

 X> ### Test your Implementation